Details of Scribner-Keeble Memorial Pipe Organ: At Duncan Memorial UMC

 Significant underwriting for the pipe organ at Duncan Memorial United Methodist Church in Ashland, Virginia was provided by the Scribner and Keeble families.
 The Scribner-Keeble Memorial pipe organ was installed in 1989 by the Schantz Pipe Organ Company of Orrville, Ohio.

-According to Dr. Doering, the Organ Professor at Randolph Macon College, the Scribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church used on this recording is the finest pipe organ in Ashland, VA.
+According to Dr. Doering, who has holds the chair for Pope Organ Professor at Randolph Macon College, the Scribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church used on this recording, is the finest pipe organ in Ashland, VA.
+(To find a finer instrument you'd need to go to Fredericksburg or Richmond.)

 Conventional pipe organs consist of four main parts: